EmilyNaylor/Data_Course_NAYLOR/NAYLOR_final_project/README.md

 	Table -- Contains the table results of the 8 SNPs associated with at least 3 diseases.

-	Figures -- Contains the individual forest plots for each of the 8 SNPs along with the two combined plots.
+	Figures -- Contains the individual forest plots for each of the 8 SNPs along with the two combined plots that had to be combined outside of R due to the h.forest function of ASSET not having a functionality for combining plots.